AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/pangenomics_exercises.md

 ## Tasks

-All of these steps are possible to run even on a standard laptop, and generally only take a few mintutes for each command.
+All of these steps are possible to run even on a standard laptop, and generally only take a few minutes for each command.
 In general, this is not true of pangenomics.
 Working with big graphs or more complex tools can easily requires hundreds of gigabytes of RAM and thousands of CPU hours and is only achievable for large computing clusters.